substratusai/substratusai.github.io/docs/walkthrough/loading-models.md

 ```

 In the model spec, you provide the container image location and the name
 of the HuggingFace model.
-The model-loader-huggingface downloades the model
+The model-loader-huggingface downloads the model
 and stores it in a predefined location such that the model gets stored
 in a cloud storage bucket (e.g. a GCS bucket).

-The Model.status.url will provide you with the cloud storage location
+The Model `status.url` will provide you with the cloud storage location
 where the model is stored.